-In 2010, LeNoble served as media coordinator for the NCAA Division I Men's Basketball Championship (first and second rounds) in Milwaukee, Wis.
-He has also been a member of the NCAA Division III Baseball Championship media relations staff since 2005.
+In 2010 and 2014, LeNoble served as media coordinator for the NCAA Division I Men's Basketball Championship.
+He has also been a member of the NCAA Division III Baseball Championship media relations/official scoring staff since 2005.

-Originally from Kimberly, Wis., LeNoble graduated from Edgewood College where he was a four-year starting infielder on the varsity baseball team.
+Originally from Kimberly, Wis., LeNoble graduated from Edgewood College where he was a four-year starting infielder on the varsity baseball team, finishing his playing career as the school's all-time hits leader.
 He then worked as media relations coordinator at East Tennessee State University, serving as the primary media contact for women's basketball, softball and volleyball from 2002 until spring 2004.

 Additionally while at ETSU, LeNoble was statistician for football and men's basketball and helped cover men's tennis, women's soccer, track & field, and baseball, and assisted with the introduction of the in-house Buccaneer Sports Network.

-LeNoble spent three years as sports information director at his alma mater, becoming the first full-time SID at Edgewood College in March 2004.
+LeNoble returned to Madison, Wis., to spend the next three years as sports information director at his alma mater, becoming the first full-time SID at Edgewood College in March 2004.
 There, he helped launch EdgewoodCollegeEagles.com, negotiated the school's first-ever corporate sponsorship agreements in athletics and the first radio broadcast contract for men's and women's basketball.

 An avid baseball fan, LeNoble served as director of media for the Johnson City Cardinals, Appalachian League affiliate of the St. Louis Cardinals, for two summers while working at ETSU.